Aman for all seasons

-Set within the walls of the historic Galle fort, the original buildings of Amangalla date back over 400 years.
+Amangalla is set within the walls of the historic Galle fort, and dates back over 400 years.
 The hotel is full of antiques, old prints, rich mahogany, wood and rattan planters and a warm and welcoming staff who will see to your every need.

 With only 28 individually styled rooms, Aman Resorts have created a very special city hotel combining the unique architecture of the original buildings with Aman’s renowned contemporary design.
 The rooms and chambers are more traditional with en-suite bathrooms, while the suites have an open plan design with a separate living room.
 Due to the age and design of the building, no two chambers or suites are the same.